Lens depth function and k-relative neighborhood graph: versatile tools for ordinal data analysis: Introduction

-where $A,B,C$ are pairwise distinct objects in $\dataset$.
-An illustration of the meaning of ``being most central within a triple'' is provided in Figure \ref{sketch_center} (left) by an example of a triple of cars consisting of a sports car, a fire truck and an off-road vehicle: The sports car and the fire truck are rather different, but the off-road vehicle is not so different from either of them and can most likely be taken for a representative of the three cars.
-Consequently, the off-road vehicle is the most central object within the triple.
-This example shows that we can consider~\eqref{my_quest} to be formally equivalent to
+An illustration of the meaning of a statement of the kind \eqref{my_quest} is provided in Figure \ref{sketch_center} (left) by an example of a triple of cars consisting of a sports car, a fire truck, and an off-road vehicle: the sports car and the fire truck are rather different, but the off-road vehicle is not so different from either of them and can most likely be taken for a representative of the three cars---the off-road vehicle is the most central object within the triple. \\

-Considering machine learning problems on ordinal data, in many cases it is pretty unclear how to solve them.
-For example, how can we construct a classifier based on a collection of ordinal input of the form \eqref{ord_dist_intro}?
-One important insight of this paper is that ordinal distance information in the form \eqref{my_quest} (but not in the other forms) can immediately be related to two very helpful tools: depth functions and relative neighborhood graphs.
+Considering machine learning problems when given only ordinal data, in many cases it is pretty unclear how to solve them other than by constructing an ordinal embedding.
+For example, how can we construct a classifier based solely on a collection of answers to distance comparisons of the form \eqref{ord_dist_intro}? \textbf{The most important insight of this paper is that ordinal distance information in the form~\eqref{my_quest} (but not in other forms---in particular, not in the form~\eqref{quest_crowdmed}) can immediately be related to two very helpful tools: depth functions and relative neighborhood graphs. }

-Depth functions are a well-known tool in multivariate statistics to generalize the concept of a median to multivariate distributions and to quantify the centrality of points of such a distribution \citep{cascos2009,mosler_preprint2012}.
-However, it turns out depth functions can be constructed on more general semimetric spaces.
-In particular, one such depth function, the lens depth \citep{lens_depth}, can be evaluated given merely ordinal information of the form \eqref{my_quest}.
-It can then be used to solve various machine learning problems.
-The relative neigborhood graph (RNG; \citealp{touissant_rng}) and its generalization, the $k$-RNG, are examples of proximity graphs.
-This class of graphs plays a prominent role in computer vision but also in various other fields, and can, in a similar way as $k$-nearest neighbor graphs, also be used to solve machine learning problems.
-Like the lens depth, the $k$-RNG can be computed given merely ordinal information of the form \eqref{my_quest}. \\

-The first contribution of our paper is to {\em relate ordinal distance information to both depth functions and $k$-RNGs}.
-These relationships have not yet been discussed in the literature before.
-The second contribution is to study the \emph{estimation} of the lens depth function and in particular the $k$-RNG from empirical observations of the kind \eqref{my_quest}.
-It turns out that there are some tricky issues that come up when the ordinal data is noisy, and our results might be relevant not only in our context, but also in more general fields that make use of relative neighborhood graphs.
-Our main contribution is to combine all our insights to suggest {\em algorithms for machine learning problems solely based on ordinal data}, namely the problems of medoid estimation, outlier identification, classification and clustering.